kurtextrem/TinyJSEditor/readme.md

 Whats TinyJSEditor?
 -------------------
 TinyJSEditor is a modern Editor.
-It's based on jQuery.
+It's a jQuery Plugin.

 The WYSIWYG Editor doesn't work!
 --------------------------------